Active Learning Guided Computational Discovery of 2D Materials with Large Spin Hall Conductivity: RESULTS and DISCUSSION

 Generally, it is difficult to distinguish between Hall conductivity originating from spin or orbital interactions in experimental studies \cite{sala_giant_2022}.
 However, for the purpose of preliminary screening, we defined total Hall conductivity (THC) as sum of SHC and OHC as a quantitative metric.
 Accordingly, in our first active learning loop we attempted to build ML models to predict both THC as well as SHC.
 Round 2.1 and Round 2.2 contain candidates that were selected based on EI values for THC and SHC, respectively, obtained using the same initial training dataset (Round 1) of 24 systems.
 The actual THC and SHC values for these candidates were subsequently computed from the electronic structure.
 As can be observed from Figure 2(b), Round 2.2 successfully resulted in identification of candidates with high SHC, much higher than the those in the initial training data.
 This is evident from the right shift of the orange colored region (Round 2.2) as compared to the black colored region (Round 1).
 However, this is not the case for THC where green colored region (Round 2.1) is seen to marginally shift up compared to black colored region (Round 1).
+While it is unclear why the performance of the ML model is superior for the case of SHC, a potential cause could be the feature set used in this work.
 Thus, for the subsequent rounds we exclusively focused on design of materials with high SHC only.
 The SHC data from 36 candidates of Round 1 and 2 (i.e., both Rounds 2.1 and 2.2) was used to train next round of ML model and screen candidates for Round 3.
 Again, the right shift of blue region (Round 3) compared to orange region (Round 2) indicates the success of the active learning approach to find candidates with higher SHC.
 The success of the active learning approach to continually find candidates with higher and higher SHC with each subsequent loop is also illustrated using the box-and-whiskers plot in Figure 2(c).
 This clearly demonstrates the power of combining active ML approaches with traditional computational methods to accelerate discovery of materials.
 More details on the ML model performance and the identified top candidates is presented next.